-\mathbf{SP}{kW} = Shared Pump power in kW^{61} .
-Convert HP to kW with the formula: kW = HP x 0.746 / motor efficiency.
+SP{kW} = Shared Pump power in kW^{76} .
+Convert HP to kW with the formula:

+kW = HP x 0.746 / motor efficiency.
 If pump motor efficiency is unknown, use 0.85.

-Ndweq = Number of Dwelling Units served by the shared system.
+75 (Normative Note) Where COP is rated at both 17°F and 47°F, and software does not distinguish, use COP at 47°F. Where COP is rated for part load and full load, and software does not distinguish, use COP at full load.

+$^{^{76}}$ (Normative Note) Where the pump serves common or commercial spaces in addition to the Dwelling Units, apportion the pump power using the ratio of the Rated Home's design heating load to the capacity of the heating system servicing that pump and dwelling unit, and using 1 for N{dweq} .

 HLH = Annual Heating Load Hours.
 CLH = Annual Cooling Load Hours.

-HPfan {kW} = Heat Pump distribution fan power in kW.
+$HPfan{kW}$ = Heat Pump distribution fan power in kW.

 4.4.6.
-Fossil Fuel Fired Furnaces and Boilers Serving One Unit.
-For a fossil fuel fired furnaces Furnaces or boilersBoilers, the Auxiliary Electric Consumption for the Rated Home shall be determined as follows:
+Fossil Fuel Fired Boilers Serving One Unit.
+For a fossil fuel fired Boilers, the Auxiliary Electric Consumption for the Rated Home shall be determined as follows: